Pratik261201/jetson-orin-nano-guide/boot-from-ssd/Readme.md

 - Ensure the SSD has a larger capacity than the SD card.
 - Back up your data before running the scripts.
 - After completing all steps, reboot the Jetson Developer Kit to verify that it boots from the SSD.
 (You may have to change the boot order in the UEFI boot sequence).

-## Release
-### Initial Release
-- December, 2024
-- Tested on Jetson Orin Nano Super

-## License
-This project is licensed under the MIT License.